melezhik/outthentic/README.md

   I am outhentic

 ```
-Story check is a bunch of lines STDOUT should match.
-Here we require to have `I am OK' and `I am outhentic' lines in STDOUT.
+Story check is a bunch of lines stdout should match.
+Here we require to have `I am OK' and `I am outhentic' lines in stdout.

 - Run a story:

+Othentic provides test runner script named `story_check'.
+Story runner:

+- finds and execute story files.
+- remember stdout.
-Othentic provides test runner called `story_check', it finds story files, runs them and then validates STDOUT against story checks.
+- validates stdout against a story checks.

+Follow [story runner](#story-runner) section for details on story runner "guts".

 ```
   story_check